 During the year ended August 31, 2017, the Company acquired claims in the Urban area of Quebec through map staking.
 The Company has a 100% ownership in the claims and there is no NSR.
 Melkior's review of available geological and geophysical information and historical work in the Urban area identified the area selected for map staking.

-During the nine months ended May 31, 2018, the Company acquired additional claims through staking.
+During the year ended August 31, 2018, the Company acquired additional claims through staking.